The Health Benefits of D-Mannose*

 - Try using a bidet instead of toilet paper

-By following these guidelines and supplementing with D-Mannose regularly, you can help create a healthy urinary tract environment with the right balance of health-promoting bacteria.*
+By following these guidelines and supplementing with D-Mannose regularly, you can help create a healthy urinary tract environment with the right amount of health-promoting bacteria.*

 There’s no question.
 Prevention is key when it comes to optimal urinary tract health!